earlephilhower/arduino-pico/README.md

 Under Windows and macOS, any user should be able to access pico-debug automatically, but under Linux `udev` must be told about the device and to allow normal users access.

-To set up user-level access to all CMSIS-DAP adapters on Ubuntu (and other OSes which use `udev`):
+To set up group-level access to all CMSIS-DAP adapters on Ubuntu (and other OSes which use `udev`):
 ````
 echo 'ATTRS{product}=="*CMSIS-DAP*", MODE="664", GROUP="plugdev"' | sudo tee -a /etc/udev/rules.d/98-CMSIS-DAP.rules
 sudo udevadm control --reload
+sudo udevadm trigger -w -s usb
 ````

-The first line creates a file that recognizes all CMSIS-DAP adapters and tells UDEV to give users full access to it.
-The second causes `udev` to load this new rule.
-Note that you will need to unplug and re-plug in your device the first time you create this file, to allow udev to make the device node properly.
+The first line creates a device file in `/dev` that matches all CMSIS-DAP adapters, and it enables read+write permissions for members of the `plugdev` group.
+The second line causes `udev` to load this new rule.
+The third line requests the kernel generate "device change" events that will cause our new `udev` rule to run.

+If for some reason the device file does not appear, manually unplug and re-plug the USB connection and check again.
+The output from `dmesg` can reveal useful diagnostics if the device file remains absent.

 Once CMSIS-DAP permissions are set up properly, then select the board "Raspberry Pi Pico (pico-debug)" in the Tools menu.